Broken-FEEC discretizations and Hodge Laplace problems

-where we remind that $\sprod{\cdot}{\cdot}$ is the $L^2$ scalar product in the proper $W^\ell$ space.
-By construction, both $\matD^\ell$ and $\matM^\ell$ have a block-diagonal structure in the sense that they do not couple different cells.
-Moreover, the geometric nature of the degrees of freedom \eqref{geodofs} leads to differential matrices \eqref{matD} which are connectivity matrices, i.e. they are composed of $0$ or $\pm 1$ entries corresponding to the connectivity of the subgrids, see e.g.~\cite{Gerritsma.2011.spec, kreeft2011mimetic, CPKS_variational_2020}.
-Observing that the local and global differential operators coincide on conforming functions, we find that the matrix of the CONGA differential operator $d^\ell_h = d^\ell P^\ell_h = d^\ell_{\rm loc} P^\ell_h: V^{\ell}_h \to V^{\ell+1}_h$ reads
+(on conforming functions $v \in V^\ell$ this is just the usual differential $d^\ell$).
+By construction, both $\matD^\ell$ and $\matM^\ell$ have a cell-diagonal structure in the sense that they do not couple different cells.
+Moreover, the geometric nature of the degrees of freedom \eqref{geodofs} leads to differential matrices \eqref{matD} which are connectivity matrices, i.e. they are composed of $0$ or $\pm 1$ entries corresponding to the connectivity of the subgrids, see e.g.~\cite{Gerritsma.2011.spec, kreeft2011mimetic, CPKS_variational}.
+Observing that the piecewise and global differential operators coincide on conforming functions, we find that the matrix of the CONGA differential operator $d^\ell_h = d^\ell P^\ell_h = d^\ell_{\rm pw} P^\ell_h: V^{\ell}_h \to V^{\ell+1}_h$ reads